DiamondLightSource/DosNa/README.md

         ds[36:80, 89:, :56] = data[36:80, 89:, :56]
         assert np.allclose(ds[36:80, 89:, :56], data[36:80, 89:, :56])
 ```

+## Using default Cluster

-And last, for programs working with a single `dosna.Cluster` object (as will be usual) the cluster instance can be completely abstracted by using `dosna.autoinit`.
-It will make every pool instance connect to the singleton cluster instance.
+For programs working with a single `dosna.Cluster` object (as will be usual) the cluster instance can be completely abstracted by using `dosna.autoinit`.
+It will make every `dosna.Pool` instance connect to the singleton cluster instance.

 ```python
 dn.auto_init()